Ada-Developers-Academy/ada-build/readme.md

-# Ada Developers Academy JumpStart Curriculum
+# Ada Build Curriculum

-This repository contains the materials for the Jumpstart program as part of [Ada Developers Academy](http://adadevelopersacademy.org/).
+This repository contains the materials for the Build program as part of [Ada Developers Academy](http://adadevelopersacademy.org/).
+This curriculum is designed as an introductory curriculum for Ada applicants and aspirants.

 ## [Preparing for Ada](./preparing-for-ada)